Makeea/Outlook-Notes-exporter/readme.md

 ## Requirements
 - **Windows** with Outlook (classic) installed
 - PowerShell 5.1+ or PowerShell 7+
-- Notes visible in the Outlook Navigation Pane
 - 64-bit PowerShell if Outlook is 64-bit

 ## How to Use